OriginProtocol/origin/src/contractInterface/README.md

 # Ethereum Interface

-The ethereumInterface directory contains logic and provides an interface for interacting with Ethereum smart contracts.
+The contractInterface directory contains logic and provides an interface for interacting with Ethereum smart contracts.
 This includes handling of multiple contract versions over time and maintaining backwards compatibility.

 ## Resolvers